larryknaebelobsidian/kingdom/Proposition 118. This view of the Kingdom is most forcibly sustained by the figure of the Barren Woman..md

 ### Props Mentioned
 114 153 154 156 161 163 166 169

+>Turning to Isa.
+54:1-17, the exact order of events advocated by us is distinctly announced as follows:
+  (1) the elect condition of the Jewish nation and union with God in Theocratic relationship; (2) the rebellion of this nation and temporary refection of the nation; (3) during this period of rejection another people is to be gathered out to which God will be specially united in the same relationship;
+  (4) that when this gathered people enter into this relationship God will again restore the Jewish nation to its original position in virtue’ of His former union with it;
+  (5) and the results of such a restoration to favor shall be of the highest importance, etc., to that nation.
+  p.
+130 Vol. 2 Prop.
+118 - reformatted

+>...men have attached to it the most inconsistent and contradictory interpretations.
+  p.
+130 Vol. 2 Prop.
+118 Obs.
+1
 ### "Barren woman"
 >Who is this “*barren woman*”?
 The definite answer is given by the entire scope and order of the prediction.
 For the present, we reply: It is the Jewish nation as the covenanted elect nation, or, if the reader chooses, Jerusalem as the type of the nation, its chief representative, the nation itself being thus designated.
 >p.
 131 Vol. 2 Prop.
 118 Obs.
 2